Nicholas of Tolentino: Philippines

 There is also the San Nicolas de Tolentino Parish Church along C. Padilla Street in Cebu City, the capital city of the province and island of Cebu.
 Built in 1584, the church is one of the oldest in the country.
 The church was also built years ahead of the establishment of the Cebu Diocese in 1595.
 Located some 1.5 kilometer south of the ciudad, it was called Cebu Viejo, separated from the ciudad by the Pagina creek and El Pardo.
-The area is also considered the original site of the landing of Miguel López de Legazpi's armada on April 17, 1565 and became the embryo of a settlement which Legaspi established.
+The area is also considered the original site of the landing of Miguel López de Legazpi's armada on April 17, 1565, and became the embryo of a settlement which Legaspi established.
 San Nicolas was a vibrant town during the Spanish Period, the spawning ground for the Revolution against Spain in 1898, and the birthplace of Cebuano musical legends of the 20th century.
 The town eventually merged with Cebu City on April 17, 1901.

 The 16th century church in Sinait, Ilocos Sur is dedicated to Saint Nicholas of Tolentino.
 In May 2021, Pope Francis elevated the parish church to the status of minor basilica.

+In the Iloilo province, 4 municipalities consider San Nicolas de Tolentino as their patron saint.
+The Augustinians erected the San Nicolas de Tolentino Church in Ajuy, Iloilo when they arrived in 1590.
+The San Nicolas de Tolentino Church in Cabatuan, Iloilo (built in 1834; finished in 1866) were made of red brick exterior and is considered to be a Neoclassical church.
+In Guimbal, Iloilo, the construction of the San Nicolas de Tolentino Church and convent began between 1769 and 1774 and it was made of coral stone and yellow sandstone.
+In Lambunao, Iloilo, the consecration of the San Nicolas de Tolentino Church took place on September 9, 1890.

+In the Bataan province, San Nicolas de Tolentino is the patron saint of Mariveles.
+The Augustinian Recollects missionaries erected Mariveles Church in 1729 in honor of the saint.
+It was consecrated on August 10, 2022 and declared as a diocesan shrine on February 25, 2023 by the then fourth Bishop of Balanga and church's acting rector and parish priest Ruperto Santos.

+Cultural references

+San Nicholas cookie or Pan de San Nicolas is a Kapampangan cuisine delicacy originating since 1600s.
+It is baked in honor of Saint Nicholas (Apo Kulas), the patron saint of bakers and the Municipality of Macabebe.
+According to legends, the Blessed Virgin Mary healed Saint Nicholas' illness with a piece of bread.
+The shortbread is made of butter, egg yolk, flour and coconut milk poured in wooden molds, then baked.